etetoolkit/ete/doc/install/index.rst

 GNU/Linux
 ===========

-In order to install ETE you will need python>=2.5.
-In addition, several python libraries are necessary for using specific ETE's
+ETE requires python>=2.5 as well as several dependencies (Required only to enable particular functions, but highly recommended):

-features:
+- python-qt4 (>=4.5) [Enables tree visualization and image rendering]

-   1. python-numpy (required to work with clustering trees)
+- python-mysqldb (>=1.2) [Enables programmatic access to PhylomeDB]
-   2.  scipy (>=0.6) (required to work with clustering trees)
+- python-numpy (Required to work with clustering trees)
-   3.  pyqt4 (>=4.5) (Required for tree visualization)
+- python-lxml [Required to work whit NexML and PhyloXML phylogenetic formats]
-   4.  python-mysqldb (>=1.2) (Required for using the PhylomeDB API)
+- python-setuptools [Optional.
+Allows to install and upgrade ETE from PyPI repositories]

 Meeting dependencies (Debian based distributions)
 ------------------------------------------------------

-ETE is developed and tested under Debian based distributions.
+ETE is developed and tested under Debian based distributions (i.e. Ubuntu).
 All the above mentioned dependencies are in the official repositories of Debian and can be installed using a package manager such as APT, Synaptics or Adept.
-For instance, in Ubuntu you can use the following shell command to install all dependencies at the same time:
+For instance, in Ubuntu you can use the following shell command to install all dependencies:

 ::